Volunteer Tenancy Mentors for young people aged 15-25

 1. What is mentoring?

-- Mentors are someone that a young person can turn to for help, informal support, money skills guidance, goal setting or just someone to chat to when they are moving to independence.
+- Mentors are someone over 21 that a young person can turn to for help, informal support, money skills guidance, goal setting or just someone to chat to when they are moving to independence.

 - You can find some FAQs for referrers here.